How many contacts can exist between oriented squares of various sizes?: Contact graphs for homothetic square packings

 Suppose for contradiction that $\{i,k\} \in E_x \cap E_y$.
 Then $(i,j,k)$ is a cycle of length 3 in either $([n],E_x)$ or $([n],E_y)$, contradicting \Cref{mainlem0}.
 Hence $\{i,k\} \in E_x \triangle E_y$.
 By repeating the above argument we see that the edges $\{i,\ell\},\{j,k\},\{j,\ell\}$ also lie in $E_x \triangle E_y$, thus completing the proof. \end{proof}

 Interestingly, \Cref{l:4squares} also allows us to develop an easy-to-obtain upper bound for the maximum number of contacts possible in any homothetic square packing.
 It is worth mentioning that the upper bound is not best possible; indeed, the author believes that $4n - 6\sqrt{n} +2$ is the best-possible upper bound for the maximum number contacts for a homothetic packing of $n$ squares (the construction to obtain this upper bound is outlined in \Cref{sec:intro}).
+As far as the author is aware, the upper bound given below is the lowest known upper bound.

 \begin{proposition} Any homothetic packing of $n \geq 3$ squares has at most $4n-8$ contacts. \end{proposition}

 \begin{proof} Let $P$ be a homothetic square packing with contact graph $G=([n],E)$ and centres $p_1,\ldots,p_n$.
 Let $A$ be the set of cliques of size 4 contained in $G$.
 Choose any clique $K=\{i,j,k,\ell\} \in A$.
 By \Cref{l:4share}, the squares $S_i,S_j,S_k,S_\ell$ all share a corner.
 Without loss of generality we may suppose $\{i,j\},\{k,\ell\}$ are the unique edges supported on $K$ that lie in $E_x \cap E_y$.
 Note that if we remove the edge $\{i,j\}$, the two cliques $\{i,k,\ell\}$ and $\{j,k,\ell\}$ will now form facial triangles in the straight-line embedding given by the centres of $P$.
 For each clique $K$ we now choose an edge $e_K \in E_x \cap E_y$ supported on $K$ and let $T_K,T'_K$ be the two corresponding facial triangles that result from the removal of $e_K$.
 Note that for two distinct cliques $K,K' \in A$, the triangles $T_K,T'_K,T_{K'},T'_{K'}$ must all be pairwise distinct by \Cref{l:cliques2share}.
 Define the subgraph $G' = ([n],E')$ by setting $E' := E \setminus \{e_K :K \in A\}$.
 By \Cref{l:4squares}\ref{l:4squares3}, $G'$ is planar and the straight-line embedding given by the vertex map $i \mapsto p_i$ is a planar embedding.
 Furthermore, for every $K \in A$ the triangles $T_K$ and $T'_K$ are facial triangles of $G'$ with respect to the aforementioned straight-line embedding.
 It follows from Euler's formula that any embedding of a planar graph with $n$ vertices has at most $2n-4$ triangle faces.
 As every edge $e_K$ pairs up two triangles of the embedded graph $G'$ and no triangle is paired up more than once, we see that $|A| \leq n-2$.
 Since $G'$ is planar, it has at most $3n-6$ edges.
 Thus $|E| =|E'| + |A| \leq (3n-6) + (n-2) = 4n-8$ as required. \end{proof}